RayChilli/God/README.md

 # God
+This is
+the genealogy of
+Jesus
-In the beginning
+the Messiah
-God created the heavens and the earth.
+the son of David,
+the son of Abraham: